 MSRI's public programs aim to make mathematics accessible and exciting to those outside the field, showcasing the beauty and importance of math to people of all ages and backgrounds.
 We do this through initiatives ranging from production of films for public television and internet viewers to nationwide festivals, annual awards, and Bay Area community programming.

-Numberphile: MSRI sponsors YouTube's most popular informal math channel, with over 3.2 million subscribers and over 450 million views.
+Numberphile: MSRI sponsors one of YouTube's most popular informal math channels, with nearly 4 million subscribers and over 600 million views as of Fall 2021.

 Numberphile Podcast: Numberphile is now a podcast, too!
 Join host Brady Haran and visiting mathematicians and friends for these long-form audio discussions.
 Guests have included fellow YouTuber Grant Sanderson (3blue1brown), former NFL player turned MIT mathematician John Urschel, Numberphile stars Hannah Fry and Holly Krieger, authors Simon Singh and Steven Strogatz, and many more!

 Tadashi's Toys: Tadashi Tokieda loves to share his toys: in this case, objects you can make in a matter of minutes at home, which illustrate principles of mathematics.
 Dr. Tokieda has partnered with journalist and filmmaker Brady Haran of Numberphile to demonstrate these tricky objects.